GRAPHISOFT/archicad-addon-cmake-tools/README.md

 - -c, --configFile (mandatory): Path to the JSON configuration file.
 - -v, --acVersion (optional, but mandatory if --devKitPath is used): A list of Archicad version numbers, that the Add-On is built for.
 These versions must be present in the object keys of the APIDevKitLinks file.
 When not specified, the script takes all versions specified in the APIDevKitLinks file.
 - -b, --buildConfig (optional): List of Archicad build configurations.
 If not specified, defaults to RelWithDebInfo only.
-Ex: -b debug RELEASE RelWithDebInfo.
+Ex: -b Debug Release RelWithDebInfo.
 - -l, --allLocalizedVersions (optional): Toggles creating localized builds for all languages listed in the language object of the JSON configuration file.
 If not enabled, the configured defaultLanguage will be used.
 - -d, --devKitPath (optional): Path to a single local APIDevKit folder.
 When this argument is used, only one Archicad version should be provided in the --acVersion list.
 - -n, --buildNum (optional, but mandatory if --devKitPath is used): Build number of the used local APIDevKit.
 Ex: -n 3001.